The Jenova Project

-"Believe what you want, but I'm trying to make sure your job gets done."
+"Believe what you want.
+I'm trying to make sure your job gets done."

 "Get down!"
-The SOLDIER pushed the giant into the wall.
+He pushed the giant into the wall.

 A spray of bullets scattered where they had been standing.
-The two MPs – the laughers – had arrived at the platform.
+The two MPs had arrived at the platform.

 The rogue drew the greatsword from his back, arcing it over his head.
-The blade was as thick as the cross guard, a brutish thirty centimetres, and built like a giant kitchen knife.
-Two green gems were set into spheric recesses at the blade's base.
+The blade was as thick as the cross guard – built like a giant kitchen knife.
+Two green gems were set inside holes that had been crafted into the blade's base.

-A blade that big, with materia gems inlaid… It would be impossible for normals to wield it.
+A blade that big… with materia gems… It would be impossible for normals to wield it.

-The MPs fell apart before firing another shot.
+The second MP fell apart before firing another shot.

 The rogue SOLDIER swung the sword up again and slammed it against his back.
 It held in place on the magnetic harness.
 He looked at the giant expectedly.
 "Don't tell me how to beat my own kind."

-The attendant's eyelids slid shut.
+Ermer's eyelids slid shut.
 His hearing slowly faded.
-Hope wasn't enough to keep his heart beating any longer.
+Hope wasn't enough to keep drawing in the breaths.